Shubhra-js/Compliance_checker/README.md

 • Users click on a country to view its restricted items and shipping policies.

 AI-Powered Prediction:
-• Basic version: Use AI to suggest additional documents needed for certain items or countries.
+• AI suggests additional documents needed for certain items or countries.
 • E.g., if someone enters “Electronics to Germany over $1000,” a message pops up: “Attach customs declaration form.”

 Real-Time Chatbot Integration:
-• Train the chatbot to handle basic queries like: “What items are restricted to the UK?” , “What’s the max parcel weight for Japan?” • Link it to your restricted items database for dynamic responses.
+• The chatbot is trained the chatbot to handle basic queries like: “What items are restricted to the UK?” , “What’s the max parcel weight for Japan?” • It is linked it to the restricted items database for dynamic responses.